aws/aws-graviton-getting-started/perfrunbook/configuring_your_loadgen.md

   Transfer/sec:    676.14KB
   ```
 5. Check `dmesg` and logs in `/var/log` on the SUT and load generator for indications of errors occurring when under load
 6. Verify load generators and SUTs are physically close to remove sensitivities to RTT (Round-Trip-Times) of messages.
 Differences in RTT from a load-generator to SUTs can show up as lower throughput, higher latency percentiles and/or increase in error rates, so it is important to control this aspect for testing.
-To check network setup, check the following from order of best to weakest guarantee of network setup:
+Check the following aspects in the order provided to verify your network setup follows best practices and reduces the influence of network factors on test results:
     1. Verify on EC2 console *Placement Group* is filled in with the same placement for the SUTs and load generators and that placement group is set to `cluster`.
     2. Check in the EC2 console that all load generators are in the same subnet (i.e. us-east-1a)
     3. Run `ping` from your SUTs to the load generators and any back-end services your SUT will communicate with.
 Verify the average latencies are similar (10s of micro-seconds).
 You can also use `traceroute` to see the number of hops between your instances as well, ideally it should be 3 or less.